 Many times the chimney height plays a role in the downdrafts of the fireplace.
 If your chimney is small, measured at the top of the roof of your home, it can create a downdraft.
 Air can enter smaller chimneys more easily than long chimneys.

 Therefore, your chimney should ensure it is a suitable height.
 It should be 3 or 4 feet long.
 It can be expensive.
 Double-wall flues can increase in height by adding an extra length.
-If your chimney is lower than this height, your fireplace may be downdraft.
+If your chimney is lower than this height, your fireplace may be downdrafted.

 3. Properly Construct and Clean the Chimney